Klemek/gitblog-data/2019/07/09/draft.md

 ## How I got here

 Several months ago, I was on this project named **Red Pineapple** with friends where we had to make a choice between these 3 options:
-* make a full [scratch-like interface](https://en.wikipedia.org/wiki/Scratch_(programming_language)) to allow programming with building blocks.
+* Make a full [scratch-like interface](https://en.wikipedia.org/wiki/Scratch_(programming_language)) to allow programming with building blocks.
-* allow users to use a known language with its own potential backdoors that could threaten our server.
+* Allow users to use a known language with its own potential backdoors that could threaten our server.
-* create our own limited but complete language.
+* Create our own limited but complete language.

 As you can guess, the third option was the one we did choose after all as we had the motivation and the energy to do it in 4 to 5 months.
 The goal was to generate math problems from templates written by teachers in a *not so complicated* language.